Reviews

 48) Locate and tap the yellow Print button.

-49) As suggested by the instructions on the Printrbot website, for the first print, keep your “finger on the trigger”, meaning keep your finger near the on/off toggle switch in the rear of the base assembly.
-This is in case the extruder nozzle is too close to the print bed.
-If it is too close you will see the print bed tape being torn by the extruder nozzle, and you will likely hear a clicking noise from the extruder since the filament cannot flow.
-In this case you should immediately flip the toggle switch into the off position.
-For image examples of what too close and too far from the print bed would look like, see the getting started page on the website at the URL: http://printrbot.com/project/2016simple/
+49) As the Printrbot website suggests, keep your “finger on the trigger” for this first print - meaning keep your finger near the on/off toggle switch on the rear of the base assembly.
+This is in case the extruder nozzle sits too close to the print bed.
+If it’s too close you’ll see the print bed tape getting torn by the nozzle, and you’ll probably hear a clicking noise from the extruder since the filament can’t flow.
+If that happens, flip the toggle switch off right away.

-50) Before the Printrbot Simple Pro begins to print the project, you will notice two additional and automatic steps: First) the printer will align the nozzle and auto leveling sensor on three positions, for automatic leveling of the print bed, and Second) the printer will print an initial test line of material at the front of the print bed, as part of the alignment.
+50) Before the Printrbot Simple Pro starts printing, you’ll notice two automatic steps: First, the printer aligns the nozzle and auto leveling sensor on three positions for automatic leveling.
+Second, it prints an initial test line of material at the front of the print bed as part of alignment.

-51) Now the first test print begins to print a very simple box that is 20mm x 20mm XY, and around 2 to 4 mm tall.
+51) Now the first test print begins - a simple box that is 20mm x 20mm XY, and around 2 to 4 mm tall.

-52) While printing, the screen will (or should) show a few statistics including the estimated time to complete the print, the amount of filament required, and other information.
-The first test print should take less than 10 minutes to complete.
+52) While printing, the screen will (or should) show a few stats including estimated time to completion, filament required, and other info.
+The first test print should take less than 10 minutes.

-53) Once the print is complete, there are a few methods to remove the printed model from the print bed: 1) you can use a knife and run it under the model to separate from the print bed (not suggested, as it may tear the tape or PEI), 2) you can peel the blue print bed tape from the print bed and then separate the tape from the model (if you used the print bed tape), 3) if you have the heated print bed, you can wait for the print bed to cool, then remove the top plate from the print bed (it is held in place by magnets for ease of removal and placement) and then gently twist the spring steel print bed surface and the model will separate, 4) if you have a heated print bed the model should easily remove while the print bed is still warm, or 5) you can use a heat gun on a low setting to gently heat the bottom of the model at the print bed to separate the model from the print bed.
+53) Once the print is done, there are a few ways to remove it from the bed: 1) run a knife under the model to separate it (not recommended - it may tear the tape or PEI), 2) peel the blue print bed tape from the bed and then separate the tape from the model (if you used the tape), 3) if you have the heated bed, wait for it to cool, remove the top plate (it’s held by magnets for easy removal) and gently twist the spring steel surface - the model should pop right off, 4) with a heated bed the model should come off easily while the bed is still warm, or 5) use a heat gun on a low setting to gently warm the bottom of the model where it meets the bed.

 Calibration Part 2